nunofonseca/msi/README.md

 #### Compile and install

+MSI requires several third-party programs to operate.
+A script (scripts/msi_install.sh) is provided to facilitate the installation of MSI and some dependencies, others need to be already installed in the system (e.g., R 3.6.0 or above).
+A list of system dependencies can be found in MSI's [Dockerfile](https://github.com/nunofonseca/msi/Dockerfile).

 To install MSI to a specific folder (e.g., ~/msi) run `./scripts/msi_install.sh -i ~/msi`

-The installation script will install third party software used by MSI (e.g., R packages, blast, etc) therefore it will need internet acess and will take several minutes to conclude.
+The installation script will download and install third party software used by MSI (e.g., R packages, blast, etc) therefore it will need internet acess and will take several minutes to conclude.

 Note: Ensure that you have write permission to the parent folder.

 #### Configuration

-When the installation is complete, a file called `msi_env.sh` will be created in the top level folder (~/msi in the above example).
+A file msi_env.sh will be created on the toplevel installation folder (~/msi in the above example) with the configuration setup for the shell.
+To enable the configuration is necessary to load the configuration with the source command, e.g.,

+    source $HOME/msi_env.sh

-The following line should be run in a terminal or added to $HOME/.bashrc
+The above command needs to be run each time a terminal is opened or be added to the $HOME/.bash_profile file.

-`source TOPLEVEL_FOLDER/env.sh`

-where TOPLEVEL_FOLDER should be replaced by the toplevel folder (~/msi in the above example).

 ### Databases

 #### Taxonomy